Valerie Charbit

 Fraud

-Valerie is appointed to the Panel A list for the Serious Fraud Office and is regularly instructed by the Insolvency Service to prosecute company directors and those who have been disqualified as directors.
+Valerie is appointed to the Panel A list for the Serious Fraud Office and has over 30 years experience prosecuting and defending in serious fraud cases.
+She has been instructed by the Insolvency Service to prosecute company directors and those who have been disqualified as directors.
 She has prosecuted in benefit fraud and charity fraud cases.
 She has defended directors, bankers, solicitors and accountants.

 She is skilled in dealing with vast amounts of evidence and adept at handling material in large-scale disclosure exercises.
 Her attention to detail, diligent and thorough preparation, and specialism in cross-examining expert witnesses (across a broad spectrum of disciplines) makes her a compelling advocate for her clients in such cases.